 Know The Types Of Kundali In Astrology

 Every human on earth is eager to know about a future life.
-This may sound selfish, but each one of us wishes to have an idea about what’s going to happen with us in order to remain ready for the challenges.
+This may sound selfish, but each one of us wishes to have an idea about what’s going to happen to us in order to remain ready for the challenges.
 Also, to follow the path that would be the best choice for us.
-And to accomplish this and fulfil our desire to know the future, we consult the astrologers who prepare our kundlis.
+And to accomplish this and fulfil our desire to know the future, we consult the astrologers who prepare our Kundlis.

 North Indian Kundali

-The Ascendant is always in the focus of the kundli.
+The Ascendant is always the focus of the Kundli.
 Whenever the Ascendant rises, it is reflected in the first house.
-The Ascendant or the Lagna is shown in the diamond box that is the topmost in the kundli.
+The Ascendant or the Lagna is shown in the diamond box that is the topmost in the Kundli.
 The other signs take their position in the sequence, in the following houses after the Ascendant rises.
 The astrological signs are read in the anti-clock direction, left to right.
-So, wherever the Ascendant rises, the next house towards the left would be the second house, and the sign in it would be the one that follows the ascendant.
+So, wherever the Ascendant rises, the next house towards the left would be the second house, and the sign in it would be the one that follows the Ascendant.
 For example, if the Ascendant is Libra, then it would be in the first house.
 So, the next would be the Scorpio sign in the second house, and this would continue till all the 12 signs take a position in their respective houses in the North Indian Kundali.

 The astrological signs are in the order given below.

-And these astrological signs always follow this sequence while taking a position in the kundli.
+And these astrological signs always follow this sequence while taking a position in the Kundli.
 And as explained in the example, the Ascendant is Libra, followed by Scorpio, Sagittarius, Capricorn, Aquarius, Pisces, Aries, Taurus, Gemini, Cancer, Leo, and last would be Virgo in the 12th house.

-The next important element of north Indian style kundli is the position of the Moon as it defines the Rashi of the native.
+The next important element of the north Indian style Kundli is the position of the Moon as it defines the Rashi of the native.
 If the Moon is posited with the Leo sign, then the Rashi of the native would be Leo.
 At last, the astrologer identifies the planets that are placed in each house and Rashi.

-According to the north Indian type kundali, the first house, which is the Lagna, reflects the basic physique of the native.
+According to the north Indian type Kundalini, the first house, which is the Lagna, reflects the basic physique of the native.
 The second house is about family, job and money.
 The third house shows siblings and adventures in life.
 The fourth house is about the mother, house, vehicle and other property concerns.
 The fifth house reflects education and children.
 The sixth house informs about enemies and diseases natives may have to suffer with.
 The seventh house is all about relationships, especially personal relations.
 The eighth house is about age and longevity.
 The ninth house shows the fortune or luck factor.
 The tenth house is for the father, the native’s profession and work.
 The eleventh house reflects benefits of all kinds, and the twelfth house is about expenses and foreign visits.

-The twelve houses never change their position in the north Indian kundali.
+The twelve houses never change their position in the north Indian Kundali.
 But the planets keep travelling from one house to another from time to time.
 And this affects the native.
 If a particular house is under the influence of the benefic planet, the related aspect of life may experience a positive impact and get a good result.
 And if a malefic planet posits it, then it may result in negative results too.
 It all depends on which planet is placed in which house with what combination of Rashis.

 Analyse The Position Of The Planet In Your Kundali, Get Free Janampatri…